-- future commodity prices, dayrates or utilization; - tax planning; - cybersecurity; - unionization efforts; - changes in tax laws and policies or adverse outcomes resulting from examination of our tax returns; - debt levels and the impact of changes in the credit markets, including interest rates; - budgets for capital and other expenditures; - contractual obligations related to our well control equipment services agreement and potential exercise of the purchase option at the end of the original lease term; - the MSA with an offshore drilling company and future management and marketing services thereunder; - duration and impacts of the COVID-19 pandemic, including new variants of the virus, lockdowns, re-openings and any other related actions taken by businesses and governments on the offshore drilling industry and on our business, operations, supply chain and personnel, financial condition, results of operations, cash flows and liquidity; - the effects of our former bankruptcy proceedings on our operations, including our relationships with employees, regulatory authorities, customers, suppliers, banks, insurance companies and other third parties, and agreements; - timing and duration of required regulatory inspections for our drilling rigs and other planned downtime; - process and timing for acquiring regulatory permits and approvals for our drilling operations; - timing and cost of completion of capital projects; - delivery dates and drilling contracts related to capital projects; - plans and objectives of management; - sale or scrapping of retired rigs; - asset impairments and impairment evaluations; - assets held for sale; - our internal controls and internal control over financial reporting; - performance of contracts; - compliance with applicable laws; and - availability, limits and adequacy of insurance or indemnification.
+- future commodity prices, dayrates or utilization; - tax planning; - cybersecurity; - unionization efforts; - changes in tax laws and policies or adverse outcomes resulting from examination of our tax returns; - debt levels and the impact of changes in the credit markets, including interest rates; - budgets for capital and other expenditures; - contractual obligations related to our well control equipment services agreement interest rate and potential exercise of the purchase option at the end of the original lease term; foreign exchange risk; - the MSA with an offshore drilling company and future management and marketing services thereunder; business plans or financial condition of our customers; - duration and impacts of the COVID-19 pandemic, including new variants of the virus, lockdowns, re-openings and other related actions taken by businesses and governments on the offshore drilling industry and on our business operations, supply chain and personnel, financial condition, results of operations, cash flows and liquidity; - the ESG trends, practices and related matters; - tax planning and effects of the Inflation Reduction Act; - changes in tax laws and policies or adverse outcomes resulting from examination of our former bankruptcy proceedings tax returns; - contractual obligations related to our well control equipment services agreement and potential exercise of purchase option at the end of the original lease term; - the MMSA and charters with an offshore drilling company and future management services thereunder;

+- any response to the equipment incident on our operations, including our relationships with employees, regulatory authorities, customers, suppliers, banks, the Ocean GreatWhite, any related damage or environmental impact or efforts to recover equipment or replace any missing or damaged equipment; - the estimated downtime, duration of repairs, cost of repairs and replacement capital, and the insurance companies claim, coverage and other third parties, estimated insurance recovery and agreements; costs as a result of the equipment incident on the Ocean GreatWhite; - timing and duration of required regulatory inspections for our drilling rigs and other planned downtime; - process and timing for acquiring regulatory permits and approvals for our drilling operations; - timing and cost of completion of capital projects; - delivery dates and drilling contracts related to capital projects; - plans and objectives of management; - sale or scrapping of retired rigs;

+- asset impairments and impairment evaluations;

+- assets held for sale;

+- our internal controls and internal control over financial reporting;

+- performance of contracts;

+- cybersecurity;

+- unionization efforts;

+- compliance with applicable laws; and

+- availability, limits and adequacy of insurance or indemnification.

 These types of statements are based on current expectations about future events and inherently are subject to a variety of assumptions, risks and uncertainties, many of which are beyond our control, that could cause actual results to differ materially from those expected, projected or expressed in forward-looking statements.
-These risks and uncertainties include, among others, those described or referenced in Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022.
+These risks and uncertainties include, among others, those described or referenced in Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.